JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/15-Configure a Web Application Firewall (WAF) on Azure Application Gateway.md

 * Application Gateway can host up to 40 websites, and all will be protected by the WAF
 * Possible to create custom policies for each site
-* Monitor attacks using real time WAF log, integrated into [Azure Monitor](../3-Manage%20security%20operations/README.md#monitor-security-by-using-azure-monitor)
+* You can monitor attacks using real time WAF log, integrated into [Azure Monitor](../3-Manage%20security%20operations/README.md#monitor-security-by-using-azure-monitor)
 * WAF is also integrated in [Security Center](../3-Manage%20security%20operations/README.md#monitor-security-by-using-azure-security-center)

 ## Policies and rules